carbureted/unbiasify/README.md

 # Supported Sites

-* Linkedin -- free version only
+* Linkedin
 * Angellist
-* Twitter
+* Twitter ** this is currently not working quite as intended
 * Facebook

 # Local Installation Steps